 HOW DOES AN OVERHEAD BIG ASS FAN AFFECT AIRFLOW?

-Using an overhead Big Ass fan’s bi-directional airflow and elevated air speed is an incredibly powerful way to keep workers and guests comfortable in your space.
-Immediately underneath a Big Ass fan, airflow is pushed downward.
-Outside its diameter, the airflow transitions to horizontal air movement, providing comfortable airflow over a large area per ASHRAE Standard 55’s thermal comfort calculations.
+Using a Big Ass Fans high volume low speed fan is a powerful way to keep everyone comfortable in your space.
+Immediately, Big Ass Fan will push airflow downward.
+Outside its diameter, the airflow transitions to horizontal air movement.
+This provide comfortable airflow over a large area per ASHRAE Standard 55’s thermal comfort calculations.

 HOW DOES A DIRECTIONAL BIG ASS FAN AFFECT AIRFLOW?

 Big Ass directional fans create a one-way airflow pattern that moves air to the area in front of the fan.
 Directional fans are most often used to cool workers in congested areas where overhead fans cannot be safely mounted.
-Additionally, most Big Ass directional fans feature variable speed control, allowing users to adjust airflow to provide the optimal desired cooling effect.
+Additionally, most Big Ass directional fans feature variable speed control.
+This will allow users to adjust airflow to provide the optimal desired cooling effect.

 HOW CAN I USE BIG ASS FANS TO IMPROVE VENTILATION WITHIN MY SPACE?

 Fresh air is not typically distributed uniformly throughout a space.
 For example, one of the most common air distribution configurations for HVAC systems is an overhead supply with overhead return.
-In common heating applications, this ceiling configuration can cause significant stratification of heated supply air and room air layers that prevents fresh air from circulating to occupant level.
-To compensate, ASHRAE 62.1 requires ventilation rates be increased by 20% to deliver the necessary amount of fresh air to the room’s occupants.
-In a room that has been destratified by a Big Ass overhead fan, however, the air layers are well mixed so that the supplied fresh air can reach occupant level.
+In common heating applications, this ceiling configuration can cause significant stratification of heated supply air and room air layers.
+This stratification prevents fresh air from circulating to occupant level.
+To compensate, ASHRAE 62.1 requires ventilation rates be increased by 20%.
+It is so to deliver the necessary amount of fresh air to the room’s occupants.
+In a room with a Big Ass overhead fan, however, the air layers are well mixed.
+So that the supplied fresh air can reach occupant level.

 In naturally ventilated spaces, fresh air is passively distributed throughout the space, so localized areas may have stagnant pockets that result in poor air quality and the buildup of pollutants.
 Big Ass fans disperse these pockets and increase the circulation of fresh air, evenly distributing it throughout the space and improving indoor air quality.